-AAHA – AAHA Helping Pets Fund works with selected veterinary practices to help owners facing financial hardship.
+AAHA (DISCONTINUED) – AAHA Helping Pets Fund works with selected veterinary practices to help owners facing financial hardship.
 If your pet is a patient at an AAHA-affiliated location, your vet can recommend for you to be part of this program, and you may receive assistance from their emergency and non-elective fund programs if you qualify.

 Help A Pet (DISCONTINUED) – HELP-A-PET is a nonprofit which provides financial aid to the following types of pet owners: physically and mentally challenged individuals, senior citizens and children of the working poor.
 They assist in paying for the medical care of pets for owners are unable to afford the expense.

 Ashley’s Angel Fund – Pet assistance for North Carolina pet owners whose pets are facing a life-threatening condition, and demonstrate an inability to pay for their pet’s treatment.